cmu-sei/juneberry/docs/specs/experiment_configuration_specification.md

 The name of the model to train if needed.
 (The directory in the "models" directory.)

 ### onnx
-This boolean controls whether or not an ONNX version of the model will be saved after training.
+This boolean controls if an ONNX version of the model will be saved after training.
 When set to true, the "--onnx" option will be added to the jb_train command for the model during the creation of the experiment rules file.